andrewt0301/hse-acos-course/docs/exam.md

 When answering questions it is __allowed__ to use documentation.
 Moreover, in some situations, it is __necessary__.
 However, there are several important notes:

-* Оперативно пользоваться справочными материалами надо ''уметь'', экзамен выявляет в том числе это умение.
-* Почёрпнутые из внешних источников сведения принимаются только в пересказе или с объяснениями;
-  сами сведения, разумеется, не оцениваются.
-* Если вы не до конца понимаете, о чём говорите, пересказ и/или чтение источника вслух только усиливают этот эффект ☹.
+* Ability to quickly find an answer in documentation is a __skill__ and the exam assesses this skill among other things.
+* Information from external sources is accepted only as a __retelling__ or must be provided with __explanations__.
+Reading information does not give any points.
+* If you do not really understand what your are talking about, reading aloud an unfamiliar text will demonstrate this __absence of understanding__.

 Topics are grouped by modules to simplify exam preparation.
-Examples of exam topics for year 2019/2020 can be found here [здесь](exam_2019.md).
+Examples of exam topics for year 2019/2020 can be found [here](exam_2019.md).